 Welcome Home

-The city is abuzz.
-Haunts and Haints host Giovanni "Gio" Gibbons might be headed our way.
-The viral podcast—known for digging into local legends, ghost stories, and the things we don’t say out loud—has never covered Stantonville.
-Until now.
+The podcast, known for digging into local legends, ghost stories, and "the things we don't say out loud," has never covered Stantonville—until now.

 Official Communication No. 47-B